 Typical entry requirements

-Applicants with alternative UK or EU qualifications, international applicants and those interested in part-time study should first refer to the general entry requirements.
+Applicants with alternative UK or EU qualifications and international applicants should first refer to the general entry requirements.

 Selection for this BSc Biochemistry degree is normally based on actual or predicted grades plus the reference and personal statement on your UCAS application.
 Exceptionally we may ask you to come for an interview before making an offer.

 The University of Southampton is committed to widening participation and ensuring that all students with the potential to succeed, regardless of their background, are encouraged to apply to study with us.
 The additional information gained through contextual data supports our admissions teams to recognise a student’s potential to succeed in the context of their background and experience.
 Students flagged in this way will be given additional consideration and not be rejected solely on the basis of their predicted (or actual) grades.

 Please see our contextual admissions pages for more information.

 This page contains specific entry requirements for this course.
 Find out about equivalent entry requirements and qualifications for your country.

 Typical course content